petergombos/cantrip/README.md

 app.listen(3000);
 ```

 The function cantrip() returns a middleware that matches all routes to their respective nodes in a JSON data structure.
-You can specify any JSON file to use as the database, but by default an empty data.json file will be created for you.
+You can specify any JSON file to be used as the database, but by default an empty data.json file will be created for you.

 Note: currently you have to use body-parser in order to process the request in a way so cantrip can handle it.
-All requests should be the type application/json.
+All requests must be with a header content-type set to application/json.

 GET requests will return the requested part of the JSON tree.
 POST requests will add a new element to an array.